Abstract

 The listed model changes must accurately reflect the FIBO release notes.

-The Venn-diagram depicts the Ontology Metamodel, the smaller Logical Data Model metamodel, and the intersection of isomorphic model elements.
+The Venn diagram depicts the Ontology Metamodel, the smaller Logical Data Model metamodel, and the intersection of isomorphic model elements.

 Before we move on to metadata-sets, it is important to note: The isomorphism itself is transitive.

-To revisit the data model case: If a Conceptual Data Model (CDM) is isomorphic toward the LDM, and the LDM is isomorphic towards a PDM, then there is an isomorphism from Conceptual to Physical Model.
+To revisit the data model case: If a Conceptual Data Model (CDM) is isomorphic toward the LDM, and the LDM is isomorphic towards a PDM, then there is an isomorphism from the Conceptual to the Physical Model.

 Bi-directional Metadata Sets

 The CODT Patent drawing FIG 23 provides a more detailed view of the transformation method, Extract, Transform, and Load, in Business Process Modeling Notation.
-It shows the Metadata Sets for Data Model (PowerDesigner), generic Entity/Relationship, and Ontology as input and output object for the transformation steps.
+It shows the Metadata Sets for Data Model (PowerDesigner), generic Entity/Relationship, and Ontology as input and output objects for the transformation steps.

 As defined herein, a metadata set is a data set for metadata.
 The CODT metadata sets are coupled with computer instructions that cause the population of the metadata sets, with the non-transitory storage medium storing ontology metadata sets, entity-relationship, tool-specific metadata sets, and the code to populate them.